kun126/kun126.github.io/_posts/2024-11-08-Population-Estimates.md

 ---

 ## Top-Down vs. Bottom-Up Strategy
 Building on previous chapters, this section takes a higher-level perspective on modeling strategies, shifting the focus from technical and model-specific details to structural design.
-Here, we outline two primary approaches: the top-down and bottom-up methods.
+Here, we outline two primary approaches: the top-down and bottom-up methods<d-footnote>WorldPop gridded population estimate datasets and tools.
+How are they different and which should I use? <a href="https://www.worldpop.org/methods/populations/" target="_blank" rel="noopener noreferrer"> [link]</a></d-footnote>.

 Both WorldPop and HRSL employ the Top-Down Approach, which starts with broad, aggregate data sources, such as national census counts.
 These aggregate counts, usually at high administrative levels, are then redistributed into smaller, consistent grids, using supporting data like land use, satellite imagery, and other geospatial inputs.
 In contrast, the Bottom-Up Approach begins with highly detailed, localized data—such as household surveys—and scales up to create gridded population estimates across larger regions.
 Each approach offers unique strengths and trade-offs, which shape population mapping outcomes.